-It’s supposed to be a time of peace, joy and good will, but far too often, we find ourselves asking, “Why are the holidays so hard?”
+It’s supposed to be a time of peace, joy, and goodwill, but far too often, we find ourselves asking, “Why are the holidays so hard?”

 To be clear, a lot of people feel this way, and for good reason: “The holidays often present a dizzying array of demands – cooking meals, shopping, baking, cleaning and entertaining, to name just a few,” according to the Mayo Clinic.
-On top of that, Mayo writers point out, 2020 offers an added layer of emotional hardship: Because of COVID-19, “you may be feeling additional stress, or you may be worrying about your and your loved ones’ health.
-You may also feel stressed, sad or anxious because your holiday plans may look different during the COVID-19 pandemic.”
+On top of that, Mayo writers point out that 2020 offers an added layer of emotional hardship: Because of COVID-19, “you may be feeling additional stress, or you may be worrying about your and your loved ones’ health.
+You may also feel stressed, sad, or anxious because your holiday plans may look different during the COVID-19 pandemic.”

-And then on top of that, individuals in recovery often approach the holiday season with a sense of nostalgic dread, rooted in the memories of holidays of old when we had no one except our drugs and drink, and in worry over the present and all of its accompanying stressors and triggers: “That’s because addiction leaves so much damage in its wake, and the nostalgia and sentiment of the holidays seems to shine a spotlight on the gap between how things are and how you wish they could be,” writes Dr. David Sack for the blog Psych Central.
+And then on top of that, individuals in recovery often approach the holiday season with a sense of nostalgic dread, rooted in the memories of holidays of old when we had no one except our drugs and drink and in worry over the present and all of its accompanying stressors and triggers: “That’s because addiction leaves so much damage in its wake, and the nostalgia and sentiment of the holidays seems to shine a spotlight on the gap between how things are and how you wish they could be,” writes Dr. David Sack for the blog Psych Central.

 Because it’s important to remember that we used drugs and alcohol to hide from life, to retreat into a cocoon of misery that was of our own making.
-And all it did was make us feel more isolated, alone and depressed than ever.
+And all it did was make us feel more isolated, alone, and depressed than ever.

-Recovery is about perseverance in spite of discomfort, and what we often find, on the other side of pushing through those uncomfortable emotions, is that it’s not as hard as we originally thought.
+Recovery is about perseverance in spite of discomfort, and what we often find on the other side of pushing through those uncomfortable emotions is that it’s not as hard as we originally thought.

 Why are the holidays so hard?
-Get in line

 One of the traits those of us in recovery need to watch out for is that sense of “terminal uniqueness”: that no one could possibly understand what we feel or what we’re going through.
 It’s important to remember, however, that we’re not the only ones asking, “Why are the holidays so hard?”